-This peanut butter oatmeal smoothie is quick to make and packed with protein, made with just peanut butter, oats, milk and sweetener.
-It's the perfect energizer and weight loss smoothie.
+A thick peanut butter oatmeal smoothie as delicious as an oatmeal cookie, yet full of protein.
+It's quick to make, healthier and packed with protein thanks to peanut butter, oats, milk and a sweetener.
+This morning drink is the perfect energizer and weight loss smoothie.

 This peanut butter oatmeal smoothie is full of fiber, micronutrients, and healthy fats.
 It also has 12 grams of protein per smoothie!
 That’s the perfect fuel to wake up your brain and energize your limbs.

-Like my other oatmeal recipes, my oatmeal peanut butter bars, and my chocolate oat brownie bars, and even my overnight oats recipe collection, this smoothie is full of rolled oats.
+Like my other oatmeal recipes, my chocolate baked oats, and my oatmeal peanut butter bars, and my chocolate oatmeal bars, and even my protein overnight oats, this smoothie is full of rolled oats.
 I love to add oats to my breakfast recipes because they are inexpensive, wildly nutritious, low in calorie and so useful - they can be blended or sprinkled on almost any recipe.

 Why You'll Love This